ceresnik/CodingArena/README.md

 ### Bot AI
 Player (a programmer) implements strategy for their bot to fight against other bot and survive as last to win the round.

-### Automata
+### Bot
-> A mechanical figure or contrivance constructed to act as if by its own motive power; robot.

-Automata is a robot which act based on the Bot AI (implemented by a player) with following starting properties:
+Bot acts based on the Bot AI (implemented by a player) with following starting properties:

 | Max HP | Max SP | Max EP |
 |-------:|-------:|-------:|